Scientific and Educational Poster Presentations

 Please note that the posters for SGR-SSR need to be written in English.

-There will be a “Poster Walking Tour” on Thursday evening, June 08, 2017, from 18:00 to 18:45.
+There will be a “Poster Walking Tour” on Thursday May 10, 2018, during lunch time from 13:15 to 13:45 (tbc).
 At this time, at least one of the authors must be present for discussion.
 The presence of one of the authors is a precondition for the eligibility of the poster for the poster award.
 If none of the authors is present, the poster will not be considered for the award.

 Placement and Displacement of Posters